360.859.9090 | 503.405.4300

 Spring Surge

-The first big wave hits March through May.
+The first big wave hits from March through May.
 As temperatures warm, ants start foraging heavily.
-Rain can drive them indoors too.
+Rain can drive them indoors, too.

 Summer Plateau